SQL queries give you ability to:

 |<<SYSTEM_DAY>>||Replaced by current day (with Integer Type)|

 If the predefined parameters do not begin with colon, they are interpreted as predefined macros.
-In case of integer data, the result will be the same, but in case of their data types there may be problems, therefore please don't confuse parameters and macros.
+In case of integer data, the result will be the same, but in case of other data types there may be problems, therefore please don't confuse parameters and macros.